PubNubDevelopers/android-kotlin-chat-tutorial/README.md

 	   }
 	}

-13. When clicking on the push notifications in-app, you will be brought to the chat room for this application.
+13. When clicking on the mobile push notifications in-app, you will be brought to the chat room for this application.

 ## Links

 - Project homepage: https://pubnub.com
-- Detailed Add Push Notifications to an Android Kotlin Application using PubNub Tutorial Link: https://www.pubnub.com/tutorials/push-notifications-android-kotlin
+- Detailed Add Mobile Push Notifications to an Android Kotlin Application using PubNub Tutorial Link: https://www.pubnub.com/tutorials/mobile-push-notifications-android-kotlin
 - Add Chat to an Android Kotlin Application using PubNub Chat Components Tutorial: https://www.pubnub.com/tutorial/simple-chat-app-android-kotlin/
 - PubNub Developer Resources: https://www.pubnub.com/developers/

 ## Further Information

-Visit [PubNub Push Notifications Docs](https://www.pubnub.com/docs/push/send) to learn more about Push Notifications using PubNub.
+Visit [PubNub's Mobile Push Notifications Docs](https://www.pubnub.com/docs/push/send) to learn more about Mobile Push Notifications using PubNub.

 Also checkout [PubNub Android Chat Docs](https://www.pubnub.com/docs/chat/components/android/get-started-android) page for more information about how to use Android Chat Components in your own Android app.